What does it mean to have flat feet?

 Parents may also notice their child withdrawing from sports and other physical activities that may cause pain in their feet and legs.

-If your child experiences any of these symptoms, you should consult with your pediatrician.
+If your child experiences any of these symptoms, you should talk to your pediatrician about the issue.

 Children with a condition called congenital vertical talus, which causes a rigid rocker bottom appearance, may begin to experience symptoms at walking age.